syntaxgnu/simplerec/README.md

 # simplerec
-A recorder CLI to record IPTV streams
+A simple CLI to record IPTV streams